 Prof. Knerr has contributed to over 75 scientific publications and was invited to be first author of a chapter on Branched-Chain Amino Acid Metabolism in the reference work ‘Physician’s Guide to the Diagnosis, Treatment and Follow-Up of Inherited Metabolic Diseases’ (Springer, 2014).

 Overall, she is passionate about Paediatric Metabolic Medicine and is committed to making her very best personal contribution to the direction and development of this discipline, and to patient care.

-Dr. Monavari has more than 20 years experience in Inherited Metabolic Disorders in Ireland, the United Kingdom and Canada.
+Prof. Monavari has more than 20 years experience in Inherited Metabolic Disorders in Ireland, the United Kingdom and Canada.
 He has been a permanent consultant in The National Centre for Inherited Metabolic Disorders (NCIMD) for more than 10 years.
 He is the Clinical Director of the NCIMD.
-Dr. Monavari is President and co-founder of the Irish Society of Inherited Metabolic Disorders (ISIMD).
+Prof. Monavari is President and co-founder of the Irish Society of Inherited Metabolic Disorders (ISIMD).

 Gregory M. Pastores MD Consultant with the Adult Metabolic Service/Department of Medicine/National Centre for Inherited Metabolic Disorders at the Mater Misericordiae University Hospital, Eccles Street, Dublin 7, Ireland.

 Prof. Pastores graduated from the University of St. Tomas in Manila (1983) and received his training in Paediatrics and Genetics at the Mount Sinai Medical Center in New York (1989) and at the Mayo Clinic in Minnesota (1991).